kgdunn/pid-book/least-squares-modelling/least-squares-modelling.rst

 	*	Some cases cannot be linearized and are best estimated by non-linear least squares methods.
 However, a make-shift approach which works quite well for simple cases is to perform a grid search.
 For example imagine the equation to fit is :math:`y = \beta_1\left(1-e^{-\beta_2 x} \right)`, and you are given some data pairs :math:`(x_i, y_i)`.
 Then for example, create a set of trial values :math:`\beta_1 = [10, 20, 30, 40, 50]` and :math:`\beta_2 = [0.0, 0.2, 0.4, 0.8]`.
 Build up a grid for each combination of :math:`\beta_1` and :math:`\beta_2` and calculate the sum of squares objective function for each point in the grid.
 By trial-and-error you can converge to an approximate value of :math:`\beta_1` and :math:`\beta_2` that best fit the data.
 You can then calculate :math:`S_E`, but not the confidence intervals for :math:`\beta_1` and :math:`\beta_2`.

 Before launching into various :index:`transformations` or non-linear least squares models, bear in mind that the linear model may be useful over the region of interest.
-In the case below, we might only be concerned with using the model over the region shown, even though the system under observation is known to behave non-linearly over a wider region of operation.
+In the figure we might only be concerned with using the model over the region shown, even though the system under observation is known to behave non-linearly over a wider region of operation.

 	.. image:: ../figures/least-squares/nonlinear-linear-region.png
-		:align: center
+		:align: right
-		:width: 500px
+		:width: 900px
-		:scale: 50
+		:scale: 60
+		:alt: fake width

 How can we detect when the linear model is not sufficient anymore?
 While a q-q plot might hint at problems, better plots are the same two plots for detecting :ref:`non-constant error variance <LS-non-constant-error-variance>`: